 The Best Picture category is the undisputed climax of every Academy Award show, and this year's selection of nominees holds some very interesting storylines.
 Having earned its first nomination for Roma last year, Netflix doubled down on its chances to win the coveted prize this year with Marriage Story and The Irishman both getting the nod for Best Picture.

 While critics certainly loved both of Netflix’s contenders, they were snubbed in favor of war drama 1917 and Tarantino’s Once Upon a Time… in Hollywood at the Golden Globes.
 Much to the liking of industry traditionalists, who aren’t happy with Netflix’s practice of releasing its films in very limited fashion just to be eligible for major award shows.

-Critics certainly did love Roma, which is why the black and white drama staged in the 1970s Mexico City is considered more than a dark horse going into Sunday.
-The selection of Best Picture nominees this year includes pretty much everything modern cinema has to offer: a superhero blockbuster (albeit with a political twist), a crowd-pleasing biopic, a Hollywood remake and the aforementioned foreign-language arthouse film.
+The selection of Best Picture nominees this year includes pretty much everything modern cinema has to offer: a superhero spin-off (albeit with a dark twist), a crowd-pleasing Hollywood homage, a World War I drama and the obligatory foreign-language arthouse film.

-As the following chart shows, the diversity of this year’s Best Picture contenders is also evident in its global box office results.
-While Black Panther was one of the commercially most successful movies of 2018, Roma was everything but.
-Last year’s big winner “The Shape of Water” had accumulated global box office earnings of $126 million at the time of its Oscar triumph, which is the level of commercial success that Oscar-winning movies typically enjoy
+As the following chart shows, the diversity of this year’s contenders is also evident in their global box office results.
+While Joker was one of the commercially most successful movies of 2019, Netflix’s Marriage Story was everything but.
+Last year’s big winner Greenbook had accumulated global box office earnings of $144 million at the time of its Oscar triumph, which is the level of commercial success that Oscar-winning movies typically enjoy.